secretstartups/handbook/support/support-ops/processes/us-federal-zendesk.html.md

 ### Deprovisioning Agents

-This will follow the exact same process as the main zendesk instance.
+This will follow the exact same process as the Global Support instance.
 For more information, see [Deprovisioning Agents](zendesk.html#deprovisioning-agents).

 ## Organizations